 As we have said, it is obvious that Luther’s uncompromising position here does raise problems.
 It raises directly the question of a God who rules and disposes over all things, and indeed, persons, according to his will.
 It raises directly the awful prospect of a God who elects some and rejects others; a God who, in Erasmus’ words, seemingly “created hell seething with eternal torments in order to punish his own misdeeds in his victims as though he took delight in human torments?
-Who, as Erasmus asks, could ever “…bring himself to love such a God with all his heart…?” — the very thing we have been saying all along, Luther was concerned about!
-If, however, the argument we have been following to this point is at all clear, the answer should be immediately evident: Nobodydy!
-Nobodydy can bring himself to love such a God with “all his heart.”
-Indeed, that is just Luther’s point: the folly that anyone could ever, anywhere bring himself to love God with his whole heart.
+Who, as Erasmus asks, could ever “…bring himself to love such a God with all his heart…?” — Luther was concerned about the very thing we have been saying all along!
+If, however, the argument we have been following to this point is at all clear, the answer should be immediately evident: Nobody!
+Nobody can bring oneself to love such a God with “all one’s heart.”
+Indeed, that is just Luther’s point: the folly that anyone could ever, anywhere bring oneself to love God with one’s whole heart.

-But the point is pursued even farther than that: if one cannot “bring himself” to love such a God, still less can he “bring himself” to love God with his whole heart by positing free will and then going on to try his hand at “figurative interpretations” which explain away embarrassing passages.
-Nor, which amounts to the same thing, will he “bring himself” to love God with all his heart by attempting a reconstruction, a remodeling of God in metaphysical sense which supposedly makes god more amenable to his own pet ideas.
-That, as we have tried to make clear, is a sham solution, a counsel of despair which only binds man to his moralistic projects and actually solidifies his resentment of God and out of frying pan into the fire.
-His commitment will at best be only half-hearted and he will in the end try his utmost to get rid of even such a God, and thus be permanently torn between “flesh” and “spirit.”
+But the point is pursued even farther than that: if one cannot “bring oneself” to love such a God, still less can one “bring oneself” to love God with one’s whole heart by positing free will and then going on to try one’s hand at “figurative interpretations” which explain away embarrassing passages.
+Nor, which amounts to the same thing, will a person “bring oneself” to love God with all one’s heart by attempting a reconstruction, a remodeling of God in metaphysical sense which supposedly makes God more amenable to human pet ideas.
+That, as we have tried to make clear, is a sham solution, a counsel of despair which only binds is to our moralistic projects and actually solidifies our resentment of God and out of frying pan into the fire.
+Our commitment will at best be only half-hearted and we will in the end try our utmost to get rid of even such a God, and thus be permanently torn between “flesh” and “spirit.”
 The history of modern theology bears eloquent witness to that fact.
 Thus, it was that Luther ridiculed Erasmus’ counsel to do one’s best and in the meanwhile not to despair of the “pardon of a God who is by nature most merciful.”
 Luther knew that such rhetoric, pleasing as it may sound, only obscures the real problem: the folly of “metaphysical solutions.”